Sinéad O'Connor: In popular culture

 On 15 July 2021, the Irish postal service, An Post, released a postage stamp celebrating O'Connor.

-She was parodied as Niamh Connolly, a feminist singer, in "Rock a Hula Ted", an episode of the television series Father Ted.
+She was parodied as Niamh Connolly, a feminist singer played by Scottish singer Clare Grogan, in "Rock a Hula Ted", an episode of the television series Father Ted.

 Producers of the Outlander television series dedicated Series 7, Episode 8 to her, adding a card before the end credits reading, "In loving memory of Sinead O'Connor."